hippogriffin/ess-helm/charts/matrix-stack/README.md

 ## Common

 The components deployed in the chart can share some configuration.
-You'll find below the relevant sections of values.yaml.
+You'll find below the relevant base sections of values.yaml that you can configure at the top of the chart.

 ### Labels

 The components deployed in the chart can share labels using the `labels` base section.
-Any value can be configured here to apply them globally, and will be merged into the per components labels.
+Configure any value here to set global labels, which will then be applied to each component's labels.
+You can override them on a per component basis.
 You can unset a common label on a per-component basis by setting it to `null`.

 ```yaml
 labels: